momentum-mod/docs/_posts/guides/2019-08-23-guide_install-css-assets.md

 ### Windows:
 - Make a folder for SteamCMD.
 - Inside of it download [***SteamCMD***](https://steamcdn-a.akamaihd.net/client/installer/steamcmd.zip), and unzip it.
-- Start steamcmd.exe and wait until you got 'Steam>' waiting for your input.
+- Start steamcmd.exe and wait until you got `Steam>` waiting for your input.

 ## Getting CS:S files